 The Writing Room will reopen in Fall 2021.

-The Writing Room offers a supportive environment where students can both work on their papers and receive feedback from an instructor.
-Join us in Wilson Hall, Room 2002 or 2008.
+The online Writing Room offers a supportive environment where students can both work on their papers and receive feedback from an instructor.

 Why visit the Writing Room?

 - Perhaps you don’t have a Writing Centre appointment but discover that you need some feedback.
 Whether you’re looking for some initial pointers on how to get started on an assignment, or some feedback about whether your thesis or introduction is on the right track, a brief discussion in The Writing Room may meet your most pressing needs.
 Or you may have questions about language, style and documentation.
 Come with a focused question about your paper that we can address in about twenty to thirty minutes.